60Hz vs. 144Hz vs. 240Hz vs. 360Hz – What Is The Best Refresh Rate For Gaming?

 Comparison between 144Hz and 60Hz.

-The stark contrast of the picture above will probably leave many questioning its authenticity and whether or not it was edited.
+The striking contrast of the image above will probably leave many questioning its authenticity and whether or not it was edited.

 In truth, the image provides a good comparison of the two refresh rates.
 We chose this particular image because the discrepancy is particularly noticeable in racing games.

-There is only one good reason to persist with a 60Hz monitor in 2024, and that’s a tight budget.
-If you aren’t playing games where the frame rate is critical, then you don’t need to worry.
+There is only one good reason to persist with a 60Hz monitor in 2025, and that’s a tight budget.
+If you aren’t playing games where the frame rate is vital, then you don’t need to worry.

 A slower-paced game such as ‘Civilization 6‘ can be experienced perfectly well on a 60Hz monitor.
 However, if you’re playing a faster-paced game such as ‘Counter-Strike: Global Offensive‘ (a first-person shooter), you will likely have a worse experience than on a 144Hz monitor.